 Common Construction Site Injuries

 Falls are the leading injury on construction fatalities.
-Of the 991 deaths on construction sites in 2016, 384 were caused by falls.
+In fact, falls were the cause of 384 out of 991 deaths on construction sites in 2016.
 This equates to 38.7 percent of all construction fatalities.
 Some of the most common locations for falls on construction sites include falling:

 - From equipment